malversoft/cached/decorator.md

 - Equivalences

-  These are some equivalences between using other memoizing solutions and using the [@cached] decorator.
+  These are some equivalences between using other memoizing solutions and using the [cachex] decorator.

   - ```python
     @functools.lru_cache[(maxsize, typed)]